-Meghan McCain hits out as Kamala Harris visits father’s memorial in Hanoi : ‘Honour my dad by helping Afghans’
+Meghan McCain hits out as Kamala Harris visits father’s memorial in Hanoi

 “He was nothing if not someone who understood sacrifice and loyalty to the people he served with,” she added.

-Her remark, which did not specifically mention Ms Harris, nevertheless came just hours after Ms Harris was seen in videos laying a wreath on the ground at the memorial in a pounding rainstorm while an aide held an umbrella overhead.
+Her remark, which did not specifically mention Ms Harris, nevertheless came just hours after Ms Harris was seen in videos laying flowers on the ground at the memorial in a pounding rainstorm while an aide held an umbrella overhead.

+If you want to honor my dads legacy on this anniversary of his death - you would spend every second making sure every single American and Afghan ally is out of harms way.— Meghan McCain (@MeghanMcCain) August 25, 2021

+He was nothing if not someone who understood sacrifice and loyalty to the people he served with.

 Join our new commenting forum